Terstegge/LaunchPad-Tester/README.md

 # LaunchpadTester
-This is a small TI-LaunchPad compatible boosterpack board, which can be used for testing all GPIO pins on a TI LauchPad.
+This is a small TI-LaunchPad compatible boosterpack board, which can be used for testing all GPIO pins on a TI LaunchPad.

 ![LaunchpadTester as 3D model](pictures/LaunchpadTester.png)